2020 Hearst Health Prize Finalists

 Johns Hopkins Bloomberg School of Public Health, Center for American Indian Health – Family Spirit

 Working in partnership with Native American (NA) communities, the Johns Hopkins Center for American Indian Health has developed, implemented, and evaluated promising solutions to reduce health disparities facing Native Americans through its Family Spirit (FS) program.
 It is currently the largest, most rigorous, and only evidence-based home visiting program designed for pregnant and parenting Native American families.
-The program has been proven succesful across three randomized controlled trials to improve parenting knowledge and self-efficacy; reduce parenting stress and maternal psychological risks that could impede positive parenting; and improve children’s social, emotional, and behavioral development.
+The program has been proven successful across three randomized controlled trials to improve parenting knowledge and self-efficacy; reduce parenting stress and maternal psychological risks that could impede positive parenting; and improve children’s social, emotional, and behavioral development.

 - Mothers had decreased depressive symptoms and substance use.